ZhongDev/node-rpi-garage-ui/README.md

 To run the server, type ```node rpi-garage.js``` into the terminal, then open on a touch device the ip of your Raspberry Pi.</br>

+## NOTE
+For the application to properly store cookies, you will need to point a domain to your local ip, or setup a domain redirect with a custom dns on your touch device.

 # Example .env file
 You'll need a .env file in the `node-rpi-garage-ui` folder to setup your own pin, verification password (key).
 You can also change the port the website runs on and the GPIO signal pin for the relay.
 ```